 Currently, we are looking at the health related decisions that individuals make where they have to interpret difficult concepts and understand risk.
 This is hard, especially when probabilities become very small.
 Our research deals with the management of genetic risk information, whether researchers should disclose incidental findings in biobank research, arthritis risk communication, antibiotic resistance, cardiovascular risk communication in primary care, and people's preferences and perceptions when it comes to risk for heart and lung disease.

-Managing genetic risk information
+Cardiovascular risk information

 Mirko Ancillotti is looking at antibiotics resistance and the ethical aspects of using peptide-based antibiotics.